ibm-cloud-docs/assistant/getting-started.md

     - `good morning`
     - `sayonara`

-1. Enter `Who can I call if I have questions?` and press Enter.
-The output indicates that the `#Business_Information_Contact_Us` intent was recognized, and the response that you added for it is displayed.
+1. Enter `I want to cancel an order I placed.` and press Enter.
+The output indicates that the `#eCommerce_Cancel_Product_Order` intent was recognized, and the response that you added for it is displayed.

+  **Note**: In a dialog that is used by an assistant in production, you would likely add more child nodes that collect the order number and any other necessary information from the user, and then make a programmatic call to your order tracking backend service to cancel the order on the user's behalf.

 {{site.data.keyword.watson}} can recognize your intents even when your input doesn't exactly match the examples you included.
 The dialog uses intents to identify the purpose of the user's input regardless of the precise wording used, and then responds in the way you specify.